isovector/draconian-results/pho.md

 -   Read the [Variance: Outdoor Worship Services -- March 23, 2021 (PDF,
     250KB)]

-Religious worship services may be held outdoors.
+Religious worship services may be held outdoors (including in open-sided tents and under overhead coverings).
 Before, during and after the service, people must not gather or socially engage.

 -   Up to 50 people may attend, plus 2 extra people to make sure rules are followed